l2beat/native-rollups/src/execute_precompile.md

     )

     # Handle L1 anchoring.
 The system tx is `checked` because we don't have assurance that the predeploy is there and correct.
-    # Consider whether this check is needed at all, or whether it just unnecessarily reduces flexibility.
+    # TODO: Consider whether this check is needed at all, or whether it just unnecessarily reduces flexibility.
     process_checked_system_transaction(
         block_env=block_env,
         target_address=L1_ANCHOR_ADDRESS, # TBD: exact predeploy address + implementation.
 Also: does it even need to be a fixed address?